VertebrateResequencing/SEQUELstats/README.md

 ## Introduction

-**SEQUELstats** uses a set of PacBio BAM files (both, the **subreads** and **scraps** file per SMRTcell) as provided by the **SMRT-Link** software for **SEQUEL** sequencing runs as input.
+**SEQUELstats** uses as input a set of PacBio BAM files (both, the **subreads** and **scraps** file per SMRTcell) as provided by the **SMRT-Link** software for **SEQUEL** sequencing runs.

 The sequence header for those BAM files has to use the following format:

 _**`^m\d+_\d+_\d+/\d+/\d+_\d+$`**_

 _(e.g. "m54097\_170223\_195514/4784691/0\_7327")_

-BAM files are provided as two "file-of-filenames" (one for **subreads** and one for **scraps**, each containing the absolute paths to the BAMs) that have to be in the same sorting order (i.e. BAM files for each SMRTcell have to be on the same line in both files).
+BAM files are provided as two "file-of-filenames" (one for **subreads** and one for **scraps**, each containing the absolute paths to the BAMs) that have to be in the same order (i.e. BAM files for each SMRTcell have to be on the same line in both files).
 The pipeline will then perform four steps per SMRTcell before generating the plots:

  * **_STEP_01_**: Extracts the necessary information for analysis from the **subreads** and **scraps** BAM file per SMRTcell
  * **_STEP_02_**: Preprocesses the extracted data and reconstructs the original ZMW read for each ZMW